Jelleas/IntroOOP/20-Problem-set-2/10 problem set.md

 are in the same room (so they can talk to each other), and that room is stocked with paper and pencils if you need to write anything down.
 Try to think of the fastest solution possible!

-### 3. Cache Money
+### 3. Photographic Memory
+6. (4 points) My good friend is a budding photographer wondering what size memory card she should buy.
+Her new camera can use either a CompactFlash card (also called a CF card for short) or a Secure Digital card (also called an SD card for short).
+Give her a sense of what her options are!
+For at least two different memory cards sold at the store of your choice (e.g., BestBuy, Amazon, or Fry’s), tell her:
+  1. How large the card is in GB
+  2. 2.
+What the card costs
+  3. About how many photos the card can store
+  4. Whether or not you think she should buy the card

-6. (2 points) My father has a huge music collection, so he’s probably going to want to buy a computer with a lot of RAM, right?
+7. (2 points) My father has a huge music collection, so he’s probably going to want to buy a computer with a lot of RAM, right?
 Why or why not?

+### 4. Cache Money
+8. (2 points) My father has a huge music collection, so he’s probably going to want to buy a computer with a lot of RAM, right?
+Why or why not?

-7. (2 points) Let’s say you purchased a computer that (for some reason or another) didn’t have an L1 cache, L2 cache, or L3 cache.
+9. (2 points) Let’s say you purchased a computer that (for some reason or another) didn’t have an L1 cache, L2 cache, or L3 cache.
 Is it possible that such a computer could even function?
 Why or why not?

-8. (2 points) If registers and the processor cache are faster than RAM, why do computers use RAM for short-term memory storage?
+10. (2 points) If registers and the processor cache are faster than RAM, why do computers use RAM for short-term memory storage?

-### 4. Storage Wars
+### 5. Storage Wars
-9. (3 points) My computer has an HDD, and I just opened a Word document.
+11. (3 points) My computer has an HDD, and I just opened a Word document.
 In a succinct but technically detailed paragraph, how is that data read from the HDD?

-10. (2 points) Why would you ever want to purchase an HDD over an SSD?
+12. (2 points) Why would you ever want to purchase an HDD over an SSD?
 How about an SSD over an HDD?

-### 5. Matching
+### 6. Matching
-11. (6 points) Match each item (digit) with the most appropriate descriptor (letter).
+13. (6 points) Match each item (digit) with the most appropriate descriptor (letter).
 For each item, only one descriptor is most appropriate, so you should use each descriptor exactly once!
   * 1. RAM
   * 2. HDD
   * 3. L1 cache